Talesofwing/Unity-Rendering-Playground/Docs/Outlines/OutlineBasedNormal.md

-# OutlineBasedNormal
+# Outline-Based-Normal

-You can refer to [this](/Docs/ImageEffects/Outline/OutlineBasedNormal.md) for more details.
+You can refer to [this](/Docs/ImageEffects/Outlines/OutlineBasedNormal.md) for more details.